jsx-eslint/eslint-plugin-react/docs/rules/no-access-state-in-setstate.md

+# react/no-access-state-in-setstate

-# Disallow when this.state is accessed within setState (`react/no-access-state-in-setstate`)
+📝 Disallow when this.state is accessed within setState.

 <!-- end auto-generated rule header -->